istrate/cp4d/Execution-Engine-for-Apache-Hadoop.md

 Also in CP4D, the Hadoop integration should be recreated again.<br>
 <br>
 Hadoop proxy user *dsxhi* impersonates CP4D user to launch Yarn Spark job.
-Following steps should be performed for CP4D user:<br>
+Following steps should be performed for CP4D users:<br>
 * register in Kerberos/AD
 * create HDFS */user/{CP4D user}* directory and make CP4D user the owner of this directory
-* if Ranger is installed, create a policy to authorize CP4D user to submit jobs in Yarn
+* if Ranger is installed, create a policy to authorize CP4D users to submit jobs in Yarn

 # CP4D user mapping

-It is possible to change CP4D user into any other more convenient user name in a backend Hadoop cluster.<br>
+CP4D users can be mapped into any other HDP/Cloudera user.<br>

 https://knox.apache.org/books/knox-0-12-0/user-guide.html#Default+Identity+Assertion+Provider